dejanbatanjac/dejanbatanjac.github.io/_posts/2019-03-06-GitHub Zen.md

 I will try to comment on some.

 ## Practicality beats purity
-Follow the rules of being practical.
-If this means you forget about linter, or best practices, please do.
+If this means you forget about linter, please do.
-Also don't even try to write perfect code from once.
-Commit early.
+Being practical, means to sacrifice purity.
+No one asks for perfect code in first commit.

 ## Speak like a human.
 Explain your code, so that other humans can understand.
 Including you after 2 months.

 ## Keep it logically awesome.
-It doesn't say you need to create perfect code.
 You just need to have clear idea what you do.

 ## Avoid administrative distraction.